Analysis: UW Huskies’ diluted run defense is more than a four-game fluke

 What is Husky football?

-First-year head coach Jimmy Lake seems to be the authority on this subject.
+First-year coach Jimmy Lake seems to be the authority on this subject.
 After a convincing 44-27 win over Arizona on Nov.
 21, he said that “we came out with great energy, great focus.
 We tackled.
 We executed on offense.
 We ran the ball.
 Our special teams came out on fire.
 Our kickoff team covered and played a tremendous game, which was a huge improvement from last week.
 That’s Husky football right there.”

 And then, a week later, when Washington erased a 21-0 halftime deficit to steal a dramatic 24-21 win over Utah, he added that “these guys, they’re all about fighting.
 And this is Husky football right here.
 Last week I said that was Husky football.
 That was definitely Husky football last week, and so is this right here.
 We’re going to face a lot of really good opponents here, and we’ve got to be able to be resilient and be able to fight back.”